polarweasel/blog/content/posts/star-trek-people-talk-about-siri.md

 The whole thing's decent, but for now, skip right down to the bottom of the article and read that section calling out the potential problems:

 > Michael Okuda also noted that voice input is generally inefficient.
-"Imagine I'm looking at some photos, and I want to say, 'Up, up, left, down one, photo number 3362, no, the one on the left.'â€”that's much slower than just clicking or tapping," he said.
+"Imagine I'm looking at some photos, and I want to say, 'Up, up, left, down one, photo number 3362, no, the one on the left.'&mdash;that's much slower than just clicking or tapping," he said.
 "Natural language is, I think, going to have some significant limitations."

 We currently interact with our computers and other devices in several different ways: direct and indirect touch, keyboards, mice, styli, voice, and more.
 I fail to see why people would suddenly interact solely by voice.